Redherring32/TinyTendo/README.md

 * Write chip trimming guide to go over workflow and best practices

+* Update readme image to reflect current hardware revision

+Put together BOM of parts not available from Mouser/Digikey

 * Figure out what I am forgetting to add to TO-DO

 ## License: